maubanel/GMS2-Space-Rocks/next-size/README.md

 So lets send the rocks off at different angles from the original path.
 Also lets randomize the rotation of the rock so they are offset and look more natural.

+Now since I want one to be +60 degrees and the other -60 degrees from the original path we have to create a variable to change the sign of the angle.
+We use an `i` of `1` to multiply with the direction chain:

+`medium_rock.direction = direction + 60 * i;`

+So we need to dot instance into the newly spawned medium rock and set its direction to the current direction of the rock we are destroying by +- 60 degrees.
+By making `i = -1;` after the first loop means that it is + on the first loop and - on the second.

 ![alt_text](images/SprayRocks.png)